kangpyolee/DATA6510/Syllabus.md

 # BA 510 Databases for Business Analytics
 *Spring 2021*
 ## Course Description
-This course introduces databases and data management in four parts:
+This course introduces databases and data management in five parts:
-1. __An introduction to database terminology__, with hands-on instructions in Structured Query Language (SQL) SELECT queries needed to extract data from a relational database.
+1. __Database terminology__, with hands-on instructions in Structured Query Language (SQL) SELECT queries needed to extract data from a relational database
-2. __SQL Data Definition and Manipulation queries__, accompanied by the basics of data modeling and normalization needed to ensure data integrity.
-(For the benefit those who have had BA 505 Python for Analytics, supplemental instruction will be given to the use of SQL data sources in Python/Pandas.
-It is entirely optional, without any bearing on class grades.)
+2. __Data Modeling__, including normalization and diagrammming, with an emphasis on data integrity
+3. __SQL Data Definition and Data Manipulation__, with hands on practice with SQL queries (and their Python equivalents, if desired) that affect data
-3. __A review of business applications__, with links to business intelligence and data warehousing.
+4. __Business Applications__, with links to business intelligence, data warehousing, and advanced SQL and NoSQL technologies
-4. __A comprehensive data engineering project__ that gives each student the opportunity to integrate and apply their new knowledge and skills.
+5. __Final Project__, which gives each student the opportunity to integrate and apply their new knowledge and skills

-(Prerequisite: Graduate Standing; Credit hours: 3)
+(Prerequisites: Graduate Standing; Credit hours: 3)

 ## Desiderata